Terminator: The Sarah Connor Chronicles (soundtrack)

-Terminator: The Sarah Connor Chronicles – Original Television Soundtrack is the first soundtrack album release from the science fiction television series of the same name based on the Terminator franchise.
-The score is licensed for release by Warner Bros.
-Entertainment to La-La Land Records who issued the soundtrack album on December 23, 2008.
+Terminator: The Sarah Connor Chronicles (Original Television Soundtrack) is the soundtrack album of the television series of the same name based on the Terminator franchise.
+The score was released by La-La Land Records who issued the soundtrack album on December 23, 2008.

 Composed by Bear McCreary, it features the series opening title and closing themes as well as stand-out themes and musical cues from various episodes of the show's first season and from the first two episodes of the second season.
 The soundtrack also includes a cover of the Rev. Gary Davis gospel song "Samson and Delilah", arranged by McCreary and performed by Shirley Manson, who joined the series cast at the start of the second season.

-Series producer Josh Friedman, actors Thomas Dekker and Shirley Manson, as well as McCreary each contribute personal notes within the release sleeve-notes.
+McCreary, series producer Josh Friedman, and actors Thomas Dekker and Shirley Manson each contributed personal notes within the release sleeve-notes.

 Track listing

 Compiling the album

 The Terminator: The Sarah Connor Chronicles soundtrack collects several character themes (Sarah Connor, Derek Reese and Catherine Weaver's themes feature, as do variations on James Ellison and Andy Goode's themes) and also collects some other stand out pieces featured across the series first eleven episodes.
 Although Terminator Cameron is a central character in the show, no theme was written for her.